Cruelty, insensitivity now BJP's DNA: Cong on K'taka BJP MLA's 'dead body takes more space' remark | Politics

 - India

-The Congress on Friday hit out at the BJP over the ''dead body takes more space'' remark by its Karnataka MLA Arvind Bellad, saying cruelty is now the saffron party's DNA, and accused the Centre of garnering publicity for evacuating Indian students from war-torn Ukraine.
+Cruelty and insensitivity are now BJP's DNA, the Congress said on Friday, hitting out at the saffron party over ''dead body takes more space'' remark by its Karnataka MLA Arvind Bellad on bringing back the mortal remains of a student killed in war-torn Ukraine.

 On March 1, a young Indian medical student, Naveen SG of Karnataka, was killed in shelling in the Ukrainian city of Kharkiv when he ventured out to buy food for himself and fellow students.